 Salmonid species currently commercially farmed in Tasmania include Atlantic salmon (Salmo salar) and rainbow trout (Oncorhynchus mykiss).
 Information on freshwater fish species in Tasmania is available at the IFS website

 Impacts from freshwater hatcheries and marine farms may vary significantly, depending on factors relating to both the operation (size, style, technology) and the environment, including hydrological factors, weather and climate.
 Impacts to water quality resulting from inland hatcheries can occur from nutrients in feed inputs and fish metabolic waste being present in the farm discharge if treatment of effluent is inadequate, and this may cause visible impacts such as increased algal growth in surrounding waters.

 Environmental impacts of marine farming include changes to the benthic habitat as a direct result of deposition of fish farm waste (ie fish food and faeces) at the lease sites.
 Changes to water chemistry such as lowered dissolved oxygen levels, are also a potential.
 These parameters are monitored by the industry and regulated by government, and a range of adaptive management controls are applied in response to the scientific modelling and regular monitoring.

 Environmental monitoring and controls

-The marine farming licence conditions require the companies to undertake regular visual monitoring of the benthic impacts associated with farming salmon at all farm sites in the State.
-There are a range of controls relating to the management of lease areas and to respond to any significant visual impact at defined compliance points 35 meters away for the lease boundary.
+The environmental licence conditions require the companies to undertake regular visual monitoring of the benthic impacts associated with farming salmon at all farm sites in the State.
+There are a range of controls relating to the management of lease areas and to respond to any significant visual impact at defined compliance points 35 metres away for the lease boundary.